 - Loss of Appetite: Your pregnant queen will likely have had an active appetite during her pregnancy.
 As she comes close to labor, she will have a drastic decrease in appetite.

-- Licking Vulva: As labor fast approaches, your cat will begin licking her vulva to clean a mild discharge.
-You will likely not see this discharge as she will want to keep the area clean.
+- Vulva Licking: As labor fast approaches, your cat will begin licking her vulva to clean a mild discharge.
+You will likely not see this discharge, as she will want to keep the area clean.